Adviser's Manual 360

 NAFSA Adviser's Manual 360

 The Adviser's Manual 360 is an online, searchable knowledge base of current U.S. laws, policies, and procedures related to international student and scholar immigration and visa issues.
-When you purchase a one-year Adviser's Manual 360 principal license, you can access the Manual any time you need it, on your desktop, laptop, tablet, or smartphone.
-The Manual is continually updated, to help you effectively manage compliance obligations for your institution and your students and scholars.
+When you purchase a one-year Adviser's Manual 360 license you can access the Manual any time you need it, on your desktop, laptop, tablet, or smartphone.
+The Manual is continually updated to help you effectively manage compliance obligations for your institution and your students and scholars.

 Members save 25% on their NAFSA Adviser's Manual 360 license.